Ben Myers: Books

 Myers' books span literary fiction, nature/landscape writing, crime, historical fiction and poetry.
 He has been translated into eight languages.
 He has published several poetry collections and written a number of music biographies which have been widely translated.
 He is a founding member of the Brutalists, a literary collective including authors Adelle Stripe and Tony O'Neill.
 His second novel, Richard: A Novel, was a fictionalized account of the life of musician Richey Edwards.
 It was published by Picador in October 2010, and polarised critical opinion.

 Pig Iron (2012) was set in the traveller/gypsy community of the northeast of England and was the first to be published under his full name Benjamin Myers.
 Published by Bluemoose Books, it won the inaugural Gordon Burn Prize and was longlisted for 3:AM Magazines 'Novels of the Year' and runner-up in The Guardians 'Not The Booker Prize', in the same year.

 Myers' novel The Gallows Pole (2017), based on the true story of the Cragg Vale Coiners, received a Roger Deakin Award and won the 2018 Walter Scott Prize for historical fiction.
 As part of the prize, both author and book title appeared as the official Royal Mail franking stamp for a week on an estimated 60 million pieces of mail.
 It was released by Third Man Books, part of Third Man Records in the US and Canada.
 In 2021 the BBC announced an adaptation of the novel by director Shane Meadows.
 It was first broadcast on BBC2 on 31 May 2023.

 His novel The Offing (2019) featured on Radio 4's Book At Bedtime, was a Radio 2 Book Club choice and was chosen as a book of the year in The Times.
 The audiobook was narrated by actor Ralph Ineson.
 A stage version of The Offing was produced in Scarborough and Newcastle in 2021, and it was announced in 2023 that a film would be produced of the novel starring Helena Bonham Carter and directed by Jessica Hobbs.

 In late 2018 it was reported he had signed to Bloomsbury Publishing.

 The deal was satirised in the 'Books & Bookmen' column in Private Eye.

 Cuddy, his eighth novel, combines poetry, prose, play, diary and real historical accounts of the story and legacy of St. Cuthbert and his connection to Durham Cathedral.

-Rare Singles, his most recent novel, is set across a Northern Soul weekender in Scarborough and is currently in development as a film.
+Rare Singles, his ninth novel, is set across a Northern Soul weekender in Scarborough and is currently in development as a film.